 Do you live in or around Normandy Park?
 If so, we’d like your help improving transportation there.

 Metro has partnered with the City of Normandy Park to bring innovative transportation service to its residents.
 Nearly 580 residents completed our survey last fall to tell us about transportation needs in the city.
 We used this input to develop four transportation service concepts to address those needs.
-Now we’re asking residents to tell us what they think about these concepts.

 Four service concepts

 Metro vans for local group trips, scheduled by a Community Transportation Coordinator to meet local needs.